normful/Chrome-Audio-Capturer/README.md

  - Ctrl + Shift + X: Stop capture on current tab

 Hotkeys for MAC:
- - Command + Shift + U: Start capture on current tab
+ - Control + A: Start capture on current tab
- - Command + Shift + X: Stop capture on current tab
+ - Control + Z: Stop capture on current tab

  The main interface of the extension